 For ovarian reserve testing prior to fertility therapy, there is more data on FSH than other measures.
-Generally, women of the same age with higher FSH levels seem to have lower fecundability (34).
-However, younger women with elevated FSH levels often have much better fecundability than older women with comparably elevated FSH (35) and age can be a better predictor of outcome than FSH (36).
+Generally, women of the same age with higher FSH levels seem to have lower fecundability (37).
+However, younger women with elevated FSH levels often have much better fecundability than older women with comparably elevated FSH (38) and age can be a better predictor of outcome than FSH (39).
 Though differences in pregnancy rates can be shown between those with high and low FSH, the assay in general has suboptimal sensitivity for both ovarian response and pregnancy rates, as reflected by receiver-operator curves (9).

 A rarely addressed caveat is that though it is true that multiple studies are showing AMH and AFC to have a better balance of sensitivity and specificity than FSH, meta-analyses regarding the predictive value of FSH run the risk of being biased towards the null.
 The reason is that the earliest ovarian reserve testing research (using FSH) was done at a time when IVF success rates were lower.
 This caveat won't apply to modern studies were FSH is directly compared with AMH or AFC, but one should account for temporal bias in meta-analyses if studies from the 1990s are included.
+One should also note, that 20% of the time there will be AMH and FSH discordance, particularly in older women where this can be as high as 33% (55).

 Anti-Müllerian hormone levels and antral follicle count seem to be emerging as the best approaches to procreative testing.
-After accounting for age, AFC and AMH seem highly accurate in predicting poor response with IVF, while FSH does so only moderately.
-(37) Not only are these measures commonly used for predicting underresponse, but they can also be used to predict hyperstimulation (38).
+A survey of 796 centers noted 51% thought AMH the best measure for ovarian reserve, while 40% selected AFC, though ultimately 80% felt age was the best predictor for pregnancy (50).
+After accounting for age, AFC and AMH seem highly accurate in predicting poor response with IVF, while FSH does so only moderately (40).
+Not only are these measures commonly used for predicting under response, but they can also be used to predict hyperstimulation (41).
 Ovarian reserve assessment for reproductive purposes is fraught with controversy because different practitioners prefer different balances of sensitivity and specificity.
 At the minimum it should be recognized that this type of testing is meant to be screening for women who are more likely to have a poor response to ovarian stimulation, and findings are not necessarily diagnostic of ovarian failure or the degree of risk for premature menopause.
 However, results consistent with perimenopausal findings should be confirmed and appropriate counseling given.
-As stated by ASRM, "There is fair evidence against the recommendation that any ovarian reserve test should be used as a sole criterion for the use of ART."
-(26) The American College of Obstetricians and Gynecologists (ACOG) draws similar conclusions.
-(39)
+As stated by ASRM, "Extremely low AMH levels should not be used to refuse treatment in IVF" (29).
+The American College of Obstetricians and Gynecologists (ACOG) draws similar conclusions (42).

 Since combined tests do not consistently improve the ability to predict ovarian response, many clinicians are simply using either AMH or AFC in the context of the patient's age and reserve additional testing for atypical clinical pictures or to confirm significant ovarian insufficiency.
 In spite of this ASRM recommended approach, some argue that combined testing improves sensitivity in detecting suboptimal ovarian reserve.
 Whether or not the literature ultimately demonstrates this, a way of side-stepping this debate is by noting that combined testing is unlikely to be cost-effective.
-The reason is that if additional testing is unlikely to change management (especially when the vast majority of patients have normal results), it is very hard to show cost-effectiveness when doubling or tripling costs without clear benefit.
+The reason is that if additional testing is unlikely to change management (especially when the vast majority of patients have normal results), it is very hard to show costeffectiveness when doubling or tripling costs without clear benefit.
 Accordingly, if using combined testing, it should be selective rather than universal.